UFC on FOX: Velasquez vs Dos Santos: Predictions & Analysis

 A few statistical edges stand out.
 Garza throws significantly more leather — a 0.3 sig. strike per minute gap.
 Poirier is far more active with takedowns, averaging 2.5 more per 15 minutes.
 Poirier has tighter striking defense, making opponents miss more often.

 The Pick: Dustin Poirier over Pablo Garza.
-The model gives Poirier a slight nod at 62% — this could easily go either way.
+The model is firm on this one: Poirier at 76%.

 Ricardo Lamas vs Cub Swanson